matthiasn/octopress-blog/source/_posts/2014-10-06-Building-Systems-in-Clojure-2.markdown

 (map json/read-json ["{\"foo\":1}" "{\"bar\":42}"])
 {% endcodeblock %}

 However, the above is bound to the data structure, in this case a vector.
-That does not have to be the case, though.
+That should not have to be the case, though.
 Rich Hickey provides a good example in his **[transducers talk](https://www.youtube.com/watch?v=6mTbuzafcII)**, likening the above to having to tell the guys processing luggage at the airport the same instructions twice, once for trolleys and again for conveyor belts, where in reality that should not matter.

 We could, for example, not only run the mapping function over every item in a vector but also reuse the same function on every item in a channel, stream or whatever.